cimcai/bibliographies/README.md

 Contributions and suggestions for additional references are welcome.
 Please maintain the existing citation format and organizational structure when adding new entries.

+## License

+This repository is provided as-is for educational and research purposes.
+Individual works cited remain the property of their respective authors and publishers.